ralph-holden/ARCTiC/README.md

 3. Start tilt visualization at `-50` degrees with a step of `2` degrees.
 4. Generate and save the visualizations (tilt angle and classification probability scale bars) into `output_visualization.pdf`.
 5. Save the cleaned tilt series to `cleaned_TS.mrc`.
+6. Export classification results (indices and probabilities) to a CSV file `classification_results.csv`.
+7. If a corresponding `input_series.mdoc` file is provided, generate a cleaned version `cleaned_series.mdoc` by removing entries of excluded tilts.

 ## Additional Notes